dotnet/reactive/Rx.NET/Documentation/IntroToRx/03_CreatingObservableSequences.md

 IObservable<string> throws = Observable.Throw<string>(new Exception());
 ```

+Be aware that this if you use this operator in conjunction with any of the mechanisms described in the [Leaving Rx's World](13_LeavingIObservable.md) chapter, you might fall foul of the rules described in [Exception state](13_LeavingIObservable.md#exception-state).
+If you need to use `await` (or similar mechanisms that will turn a call to `OnError` into a rethrow) you may need to use the [`ResetExceptionDispatchState`](13_LeavingIObservable.md#resetexceptiondispatchstate) operator to ensure that each rethrowing of the exception gets suitably reset exception state.
+(This problem only arises if you cause the same exception to be rethrown multiple times.)

 ### Observable.Create

 The `Create` factory method is more powerful than the other creation methods because it can be used to create any kind of sequence.
 You could implement any of the preceding four methods with `Observable.Create`.